 Our department is made up of teachers who are passionate about science and want to show the next generation the wonders it holds.
 Each brings a wealth of experience from working in a wide variety of scientific fields.
 Our department ethos is one of inclusiveness, honesty and integrity.
 We teach the ethical implications of our subject, as our students will be the adults of tomorrow.

 We operate a spiral curriculum believing that knowledge is built up over the 5 years, by revisiting subject themes in increasing levels of detail.
-Starting in Year 7 we lay the foundations of critical thinking and the scientific method with a two week induction on safe lab use, identifying variables and carrying out the basic heating and safe handling of equipment and materials.
+Starting in Year 7 we lay the foundations of critical thinking and the scientific method with a two-week induction on safe lab use, identifying variables, and carrying out the basic heating and safe handling of equipment and materials.
 The rest of the year is then about introducing the main concepts of science (energy, cells, atoms) which we will later develop through a number of different topics throughout the years.
-There are a number of science lessons that, while not in the curriculum, broaden knowledge, deepen learning and spark excitement for science.
-For example we teach the fundamentals of photography in year 8.
-Students learn how camera obscuras were made and how photography paper works.
+There are a number of science lessons that, while not in the curriculum, broaden knowledge, deepen learning, and spark excitement for science.
+For example, we teach the fundamentals of photography in year 8.
+Students learn how camera obscura were made and how photography paper works.
 They create pinhole cameras and develop photograms.
 We show how this links with chemistry (photo paper development), physics (optics) and art.

 Sequence of learning

 Within a topic, lessons are sequenced so that learning begins with the most simple concepts and builds in complexity.
-For example in year 7 biology we start with the structure of basic animal and plant cells and progress onto organs and organ systems.
+For example, in year 7 of biology, we start with the structure of basic animal and plant cells and progress to organs and organ systems.
 We then investigate two organ systems in detail (respiratory and digestive systems).
 This pattern of progressive learning appears in all topics through to the end of GCSEs.